+Quick Release Chuck (QC) System

-Central to the performance and versatility of the CarveWright machine is the patented Quick Release Chuck (or Quick Change).
-The CarveWright utilizes this quick release chuck system to make changing any-and-all CarveWright approved bits fast and easy.
+Some CarveWright machines utilize the quick release chuck system (QC) to make changing any-and-all CarveWright approved bits fast and easy.
 Using the patented bit adapter, the quick release chuck will accept both 1/4" and 1/2" shank bits with equal ease (please see the Cutting Bit section for more information on CarveWright approved bits).
-This means that executing complicated, multi-bit project designs is a snap; even if you are using widely varying bit sizes and profiles.
+This means that executing complicated, multi-bit project designs is a snap; even when using widely varying bit sizes and profiles.